mjostaszewski/BH19-RDmaps-BioHackrXiv-Paper/paper.md

 extending this model to support representation of a wide variety of knowledge.

-The following tasks were accomplished as part of the Biohackathon:
+The following tasks were accomplished as part of the BioHackathon:

 1) represent Datasets, and its related metadata
 2) represent Family and Pedigree information, to support clinical knowledge